Carlisle railway history: Caledonian Railway

 The rivalry to operate the principal route from Central Scotland to the English railway network had resulted in two winners.
 The North British Railway opened from Edinburgh to Berwick on 1 July 1847, linking there with the York, Newcastle and Berwick Railway.
 The East Coast Route was the first to be able to advertise a through route between Edinburgh and London, although rail bridges over the Tweed and the Tyne were not yet ready, and for some time the journey involved a foot (or omnibus) crossing of the rivers.

-The Caledonian Railway had delayed a year in seeking authorisation, only obtaining its Act of Parliament on 31 July 1845.
+The Caledonian Railway had delayed a year in seeking authorisation, only obtaining the Caledonian Railway Act 1845 (8 & 9 Vict. c. clxii) on 31 July 1845.
 It was to form a Y-shape, connecting Glasgow and Edinburgh with Carlisle, and at the 122 miles in extent, was one of the largest railway projects authorised up to this date.
 In fact the southern end of its system was the first to open, between Carlisle and Beattock, on 10 September 1847.
 The line northwards to Glasgow was not ready until 15 February 1848, and to Edinburgh on 1 April 1848.
 However, before the first opening the question of the Carlisle station had to be settled.